Evyatar-Kraus/Tapping-Game/README.md

-# patatap-game
+# Tapping Game
-patatap game - made with paper.js and howler.js
+### Made with paper.js and howler.js

-start by opening index.html

-then tap on any of the letters in the keyboards! :D
+Play music with your keyboard.
+Every key has a different music.

+Have fun :D